The Lively Blog

 Whether it's at the end of the year or coming up to tax day, many people wonder how to make the most of their savings accounts, particularly those that offer tax deferrals or exemptions altogether.
 The good news is that there are a few different strategies you can employ to get the most tax benefits and save money for the future.

-If you haven’t been contributing regularly to your HSA, 401(k), or IRA or regularly using your FSA, or if you find yourself with extra money in your budget at the end of the year, ensuring you maximise your contributions to these accounts can help you make the most out of your savings.
+If you haven’t been contributing regularly to your HSA, 401(k), or IRA or regularly using your FSA, or if you find yourself with extra money in your budget at the end of the year, ensuring you maximize your contributions to these accounts can help you make the most out of your savings.
 It also helps you ensure that this money benefits you in the future.
 Here’s what to consider.

 Maximize your HSA